 Student accounts that are missing a Social Security Number will still be included in College of the Canyons IRS file and noted accordingly.
 Students, who choose not to supply us with their Social Security Number, or provide an incorrect number or name, may be subject to a penalty assessed by the IRS.

 All tax information is sent to the IRS in March, therefore SSN/ITIN numbers and name corrections must be supplied and updates to the form must be requested no later than March 1st.

 I did not receive a 1098T tax form or have misplaced the form; how do I receive a duplicate?

-What does an amount in Box 2 “Amounts billed for qualified tuition and related expenses” mean and why does it not equal the amount that I paid for tuition?
+What does the amount in Box 1 “Payment received for qualified tuition and related expenses” mean and why does it not equal the amount that I paid for tuition?